 My summer fishing strategy involves the use of a wide range of topwater lures, as well as soft plastics like weighted hooks and a Zoom Super Fluke to target bass at the depth where I expect them to be.
 In the hottest months of June, July and August, you can expect bass to start moving down into deep water by 10 a.m. and they often won’t return until about 7 p.m. when the sun begins to set.
 You can usually catch bass in shallow water throughout the night, but the best time for night fishing is usually from sunset until 1 a.m.

-Once the temperatures start to drop in the fall season, bass will be looking to pack on much-needed weight in preparation for a long, cold winter ahead.
-They do this most often by targeting schools of shad and other types of bait fish during the fall.
+Once the temperatures drop in the fall season, bass will be looking to pack on much-needed weight in preparation for a long, cold winter ahead.
+They often do this by targeting schools of shad and other types of bait fish during the fall.
 Once the water temperature cools to roughly 55 degrees Fahrenheit, you can expect the bass to start feeding voraciously in open water and around primary and secondary points.

 During the fall, you can expect lake turnover to occur in most bodies of water where bass thrive.
 Lake turnover happens when the warm water near the surface begins to cool, making it denser.
-As it becomes more dense, this newly-cooled water will actually sink down to the bottom, which then pushes the deep water up towards the surface.
-This massive shift is usually referred to as a lake ‘turning over.’
+As it becomes more dense, this newly-cooled water will sink down to the bottom, pushing the deep water up towards the surface.
+This massive shift is usually called a lake ‘turning over.’

 Once the turn over happens, you can expect bass to be tight-lipped and they will usually remain near cover until the water’s oxygen levels settle.
-Many times, you can target bass near vegetation as this will provide them with a source of oxygen, as well as cover during the fall.
+You can often target bass near vegetation as this will provide them with a source of oxygen and cover during the fall.

 The winter is by far the toughest season for bass fishing.
 The coldest months of the year are not as much of a code that anglers must crack, but a frustrating time in which bass are tucked away, in the deeper recesses of the lake.
 It’s hard to catch bass in the winter, but it’s important to remember that they still must eat to survive.
 Catching bass in the winter involves a solid understanding of the lake’s terrain.